We know there are loads of questions, but here's a few that may help you out. Please contact us if we've left anything out or you need further help.

 All first-time laser appointments will need a ‘patch test’ this is to see how the body reacts to the laser.
 You will then come back a few days to a week later to complete the removal.

 The laser isn’t pain-free that’s for sure, but it does vary from client to client.
 Most clients say it feels much like a rubber band snapping the skin.
-If you find it too much we can recommend numbing gel.
+If you find it too much we can recommend numbing cream.

 There is a small chance of scarring with laser removal but this is very uncommon.
 Please inform our therapist if you have sensitive skin and are prone to scarring of any kind.